wp-plugins/smart-reporter-for-wp-e-commerce/readme.txt

 Tags: administration, wp e-commerce, ecommerce, management, reporting, analysis, sales, products, orders, history, customers, graphs, charts, drill down
 Requires at least: 2.0.2
 Tested up to: 3.2.1
-Stable tag: 1.3
+Stable tag: 1.4

-Store analysis like never before for WordPress e-Commerce 3.8 and above.
+Store analysis like never before.

 == Description ==

 Smart Reporter shows you product wise sales in an easy to understand manner.
 You can see product performance, their sales trend and can take business decisions based on that.

+This is the initial version.
+We will enhance both features and this description as we move along.

 Compatible with WPeC 3.8+.
 Will not work with WPeC 3.7.